-My name is Mike Lankamp and I am currently a Senior Software Engineer at TomTom.
+My name is Mike Lankamp and I am currently an Expert Software Engineer and Tech Lead at TomTom.

 In TomTom, I am the tech lead of the team responsible for addressing system-level issues and implementing system-level features in NavKit, TomTom's navigation engine that lies at the heart of all their navigation products.

-There my responsibilities---aside from normal responsibilities as a senior software engineer such as helping design and implement new features, understand and communicate their impact and analyze, investigate, prioritize and fix reported issues---include representing our team at product-wide alignments, ensuring technical readiness of upcoming features, guarding the quality of the team's code and communicating with customers and product architects about the team's features and architectural future.
+My responsibilities—aside from normal responsibilities as an expert software engineer such as helping design and implement new features, understand and communicate their impact and analyze, investigate, prioritize and fix reported issues—include representing our team at product-wide alignments, ensuring technical readiness of upcoming features, guarding the quality of the team's code and communicating with customers and product architects about the team's features and architectural future.

 I strive for perfection in what I create, but realize that pragmatically, that is not always attainable.
 I have an eye for detail and can consider the border cases of programs and solutions.
 When presented with a problem, I can readily see the best way to utilize the programming language of choice to implement a solution.
 I understand and am well-versed in Object-Oriented design and most of the programming paradigms and software development patterns.